The IPCC and the challenge of ex post policy evaluation: Introduction

 \section{Introduction}

+Future reports of the Intergovernmental Panel on Climate Change (IPCC) will have to assess the successes and failures of climate policy and the IPCC's predictions about climate policy.
+I argue that, as currently constituted, the IPCC will find it difficult to do so.

-The Intergovernmental Panel on Climate Change (IPCC) was founded in 1988 ``to provide governments at all levels with scientific information that they can use to develop climate policies.''
+The IPCC was founded in 1988 ``to provide governments at all levels with scientific information that they can use to develop climate policies.''
 At the time, there was no climate policy to speak of.
 The academic literature could only consider potential future policies.
-The First Assessment Report (AR1) of the IPCC was necessarily limited to \textit{ex ante} policy evaluations.
+The First Assessment Report (AR1) of the IPCC, published in 1990, was necessarily limited to \textit{ex ante} policy evaluations\textemdash the first carbon taxes were levied in Poland and Finland in 1990.

-The Sixth Assessment Report (AR6) was still by an large focused on future climate policies, even though there is now over 30 years of experience with greenhouse gas emission reduction and a rich and growing literature evaluating the successes, or lack thereof, of these policies.
+The Sixth Assessment Report (AR6) was still by and large focused on future climate policies, even though there is now over 30 years of experience with greenhouse gas emission reduction and a rich and growing literature evaluating the successes, or lack thereof, of these policies.
+There is also a nascent literature comparing the \emph{forecast} impact of climate policy to its \emph{actual} impact.

 The ``I'' in IPCC is for \emph{intergovernmental}.
-IPCC reports are signed off by the \emph{panel}, which consist of government representatives.
+IPCC reports are signed off by the \emph{Panel}, which consist of government representatives.
 Government officials tend to grudgingly accept warnings by the IPCC that current and planned policy interventions are insufficiently ambitious or suboptimally designed.
 Planned policy is always in flux and spin doctors work hard to make things seem better than they are.
+Governments do not much mind criticism of their plans.
 However, officials are less keen to announce to the world that past policies did not meet their stated goals, made things worse, or were corrupt.

 In the Seventh Assessment Report (AR7), the IPCC will have to come to terms with the learned papers that study past climate policy.
 That literature is growing rapidly (see below) and will soon be too large to ignore.
-It is also likely that, by the end of the decade when AR7 is expected, the 1.5\celsius{} warming target of the Paris Agreement will be breached \citep{WMO2022} and emissions will not have fallen nearly as much as promised \citep{UNFCCC2021}.
+It is also likely that, by the end of the decade when AR7 is expected,\footnote{The publication date for AR7 has yet to be announced.
+The period between assessment reports has grown longer over time.} the 1.5\celsius{} warming target of the Paris Agreement will have been breached \citep{WMO2022} and emissions will not have fallen nearly as much as promised \citep{UNFCCC2021}.
 AR7 simply cannot avoid discussing policy failure.

+As part of that, the IPCC will also need to discuss those models that forecast that climate policy would be easy and cheap.
+Some of these models were championed in previous IPCC reports.